Installing SDL2 Libraries Manually on Windows

 Once we have our project open, we need to open the project properties window, available from the top menu under Project > Properties

-Here, we need to do three things:
+Within our project properties, we need to change three things:

 Under Configuration Properties > VC++ Directories, ensure we’re configuring the x64 version of our project by looking at the Platform dropdown at the top.
 Then, open the Include Directories list, and click Edit: